Homotopy Limits and Homotopy Colimits of Chain Complexes: Abstract

 \section{Abstract}

-We prove that the homotopy limits and homotopy colimits of chain complexes can be computed by the cobar and bar constructions.
-We also show that the totalizations of double complexes compute the homotopy limits and homotopy colimits of simplicial and cosimplicial chain complexes.
+We give a formula for homotopy limits and homotopy colimits of diagrams of chain complexes using the cobar and bar constructions, also known as the Bousfield--Kan formula.
+Along the way, we show that the Bousfield--Kan formula computes homotopy colimits in any framed model category.

 {}